 - After learning a concept, try sketching a simple diagram that represents it

-- Include images in your flashcards -- Memly supports automatic generation of image-based cards
+- Include images in your flashcards (Memly generates image-based cards automatically)

 What Happens When You Combine All Five Methods